ec-europa/ema-styleguide/framework/content/ema-typography/ema-typography-paragraphs/README.md

 Default ECL paragraphs, with custom EMA font.

-It uses extra modifier `ecl-paragraph--ema`
+It uses an extra modifier `ecl-paragraph--ema`